Skip to content

 When you start to watch the language you're using that reflects outdated, linear life scripts, remember that there's always potential for some misunderstanding.

-To clarify, here’s what this principle is NOT about:
+To set the record straight, here’s what this principle isn’t about:

 ❌ It's NOT About Completely Discarding All Old Wisdom